 You may be surprised to learn that curry powder is not a spice used in Indian homes.
 I read that it is a British invention.

 Curry powder is also a spice blend.
-However one of the main differences between these two spice blends is that curry powder is used by many (not in India) as a cooking ingredient to add flavor.
-Curry powder has turmeric as a main ingredient, which is what gives it the golden, yellowish color.
+However, one of the main differences between these two spice blends is that curry powder is used by many (not in India) as a cooking ingredient to add flavor.
+Curry powder has turmeric as a main ingredient, giving it a golden, yellowish color.

 Curry powder and Garam Masala are NOT interchangeable in a recipe.